Fire Precautions and Drills

 - Feel door surfaces before opening.
 If the door is warm, do not open it: signal for help from the window.
 If the door is not warm, exit quickly.

 - Proceed immediately to the nearest exit.

-- Students should close but DO NOT lock doors that they pass through while exiting.
+- Close, but DO NOT lock doors that are being passed through while exiting.

 - Sound alarm if needed.

 - Go directly to the dormitory designated gathering place for roll call and instructions.

 - Upon authorization from fire marshal or designee, students may return to the dormitory.